CSLearning4U/StudentCSP/_sources/CSPWhatsNext/whatsNext.rst

 A strength of Python compared to other languages is the amount of modules and libraries it contains.
 The modules and libraries offer extensive code that you can build off of to do cool things!
 By simply importing these modules you can take advantage of the code others have written to create interactive programs.

-Some examples of popular python libraries are Pygame (used to create multimedia games), Tkinter (used to create friendly user interfaces), and Beautiful Soup (used for easy web scraping).
+Some examples of popular Python libraries are Pygame (used to create multimedia games), Tkinter (used to create friendly user interfaces), and Beautiful Soup (used for easy web scraping).
 Numerous modules exist online, complete with extensive tutorials and videos, so it is very easy to incorporate a module into your own code.

 Small Scale Projects